filoxo/blog/content/posts/practical-thoughts-on-react-and-angular.md

 ### Complexity

 Frameworks are abstractions to help reduce the complexity of building an application.
 Frameworks in turn introduce their own complexity.
-First, let's establish that each framework falls somewhere on a complexity spectrum. [&sup1;](#vuejsTalk)
+First, let's establish that each framework falls somewhere on a complexity spectrum.[&sup1;](#vuejsTalk)

 ![Framework Complexity Spectrum](/assets/framework-spectrum.jpg)

 This is the first problem: **React and Angular are at different points of the complexity spectrum**.
 They're solving problems in different ways, and will never be equal to each other in scope.
 Using another analogy, they're different tools for different and various jobs; some of those jobs overlap, others don't.

 For the most part, choosing between them based on this alone is **moot**.
 Why?
-Because React is "unopinionated" so you bring your own solution to solve problem X. Inversely, Angular provides many tools together into the framework.
-This cannot be an apples-to-apples comparison.
-I'll dive into each below.
+Because React is "unopinionated" so you bring your own solution to solve problem X. Inversely, Angular provides many tools together into one framework.
+It is not an apples-to-apples comparison.

 #### Complexity: React